true-while/AI-100-Labs-NodeJS/Lab09/README.md

 ### Run the app

-1. Next from terminal type command `ndoe index.js` or run in debug mode.
+1. Next from terminal type command `node index.js` or run in debug mode.

 1. Have a conversation with the bot using the commandline application